 Skip to contents

-A single predictor is supplied with by, and each selected numeric outcome is fit as lm(outcome ~ by, ...).
-When by is categorical, the function returns a model-based mean-comparison table with fitted means by level derived from the linear model, plus an optional single difference for dichotomous predictors.
-When by is numeric, the table reports the slope and its confidence interval.
+A single focal predictor is supplied with by; each selected numeric outcome is fit as lm(outcome ~ by, ...), optionally extended with additive covariates via covariates and case weights via weights.
+Categorical by produces model-based estimated marginal means by level (covariate-adjusted via adjustment when covariates are present), plus an optional single difference for dichotomous predictors.
+Numeric by produces the slope and its confidence interval.

 Multiple output formats are available via output: a printed ASCII table ("default"), a plain wide data.frame ("data.frame"), a raw long data.frame ("long"), or rendered outputs ("tinytable", "gt", "flextable", "excel", "clipboard", "word").